Are you planning your first trip to Thailand? This article outlines my top picks for the best places to visit.

 Or why not explore the lively street markets of Bangkok, from the bustling Chatuchak Weekend Market to the vibrant street food scene of Chinatown, you’ll find a myriad of local delicacies, handicrafts, and clothing at affordable prices.

 Another top attraction is The Grand Palace, a must-visit landmark.
-It’s opulent design, and beautiful gardens make it a visual feast.
+Its opulent design, and beautiful gardens make it a visual feast.
 Within the palace complex, you’ll also find the revered Emerald Buddha, a highly sacred and iconic statue.
 Check my guide on how to get to the palace.

 Bangkok is also famous for its Chao Phraya River, which flows through the heart of Bangkok.
 River cruises offer breathtaking views of the city’s skyline and opportunities to explore riverside attractions like the Temple of Dawn (Wat Arun) and the floating markets.